vinodkd/jmx.js/journal.md

 There are still a lot of todos but this commit represents a good chunk of progress on the worklist from Oct-28-2013 17:26

 **Nov-02-2013 06:36 :** All types of Thread group attrs are now minimally editable. numbers dont yet have validations and time is not a custom editor, but each value is individually editable.

+**Nov-03-2013 06:41 :** Done with the mapping work.
+Remaining work is:

+* 5d - put in controls for adding new child elements. thankfully this is only at the top level, so it should be easy enough.
+* 5d - implement the views for all elements in jmx and add event handlers for them all
+* 1d - change the test app and jmx.js such that any file can be picked and displayed, ie remove hard-coded simpleplan.jmx.
+* 3d - add ability to start a new jmx file.
+* 2d - move all code into self executing anonymous function so it can be modularized and the api given in readme can be realized.
+* 5d - update css and make it look pretty
+* 1d - Update readme with instructions on how to setup and embed into app
+* 2d - Add design doc explaining the solution - use notes from journl for it.
+* 2d - Setup a demo on gh-pages

+Total ask for v1.0 of jmx.js: 25d = 1+ months.

+Next version:
+* 5d - make the editor for each type of value a plugin, ie, dates should have a date picker, longs should have validation, etc.
+* 5d - Make `save` automatic with asnychrony - web worker maybe?

+**Nov-03-2013 07:08 :** Also need to do special handling for specific node types: Arguments (tables of NV pairs)